citizensadvice/design-system/CONTRIBUTING.md

 ## The Code

-Use node v10 to build the repo.
-There is a `.nvmrc` file supplied, if you have nvm installed just run `nvm use` to switch to node 10.
+Use node v12 to build the repo.
+There is a `.nvmrc` file supplied, if you have nvm installed just run `nvm use` to switch to node 12.

+You'll need to have Ruby and Bundler installed to build the haml templates.
+After you've got those sorted a quick `bundler install` will get the required gems (ruby libraries) in place.

 ### Building